LandSciTech/roads/README.md

 <img src="man/figures/README-example-1.png" width="100%" />

-By default `projectRoads` uses a minimum spaning tree with least cost paths algorithm (`roadMethod = "mst"`) to connect all landings to the nearest existing road or other landing following the path with the lowest cost.
-Other methods avaiable are least cost path (`roadMethod = "lcp"`) which connects each landing to the nearest road via the least cost path but independent of other landings and snapping (`roadMethod = "snap"`) which ignores both cost and other landings and simply connects each landing to the nearest road “as the crow flies”
+By default `projectRoads` uses a minimum spanning tree with least cost paths algorithm (`roadMethod = "mst"`) to connect all landings to the nearest existing road or other landing following the path with the lowest cost.
+Other methods available are least cost path (`roadMethod = "lcp"`) which connects each landing to the nearest road via the least cost path but independent of other landings and snapping (`roadMethod = "snap"`) which ignores both cost and other landings and simply connects each landing to the nearest road “as the crow flies”

 For more details on how to use the package see the vignette